isopink/isopink.github.io/_posts/2025-06-10-Bitter lesson.md

 ### Chess

-In 1997, IBM’s *Deep Blue* defeated Garry Kasparov using a brute-force search strategy.
-This result disappointed many AI researchers who had invested in systems that embedded human chess expertise.
-The system did not "understand" chess in a human-like way, but it **won**—and that mattered more.
+In 1997, IBM’s *Deep Blue* defeated world champion Garry Kasparov through deep brute-force search.
+This success disillusioned many researchers who had focused on embedding human expertise into chess programs.
+Sutton notes:

+> “These researchers wanted methods based on human input to win and were disappointed when they did not” [1].

 ### Go

-Progress in computer Go followed a similar trajectory, delayed by two decades.
-Early attempts to encode domain-specific knowledge were outperformed by *AlphaGo*, which relied on deep neural networks and **self-play**.
-Success came not from mimicking human intuition, but from massive search and learning at scale.
+Progress in Go mirrored that in chess but was delayed by 20 years.
+Initial approaches focused on domain-specific heuristics.
+However, **AlphaGo**, using deep neural networks and **reinforcement learning via self-play**, outperformed all prior methods [2].

 ### Speech Recognition

-In the 1970s, speech recognition systems that modeled human phonetics and linguistics competed with statistical approaches such as Hidden Markov Models (HMMs).
-The latter prevailed.
-Eventually, deep learning models, trained on large corpora with minimal human-engineered features, dramatically improved performance.
+In the 1970s, DARPA-sponsored competitions showed that statistical models, such as Hidden Markov Models (HMMs), outperformed systems rooted in linguistic and phonetic knowledge.
+Decades later, **deep learning models** further advanced the field by training on massive datasets with minimal domain-specific structure [3].

 ### Computer Vision

-Earlier approaches to vision focused on handcrafted features (e.g., SIFT, edge detectors).
-Today, convolutional neural networks (CNNs) trained end-to-end using gradient descent dominate the field, with **no explicit encoding of human visual heuristics**.
+Earlier models used handcrafted features like SIFT or edge detection.
+Today, **convolutional neural networks (CNNs)** dominate, learning directly from pixel-level data using large-scale computation.
+The transition marks a shift from “understanding vision” to “optimizing performance.”

 ---

 ## Core Argument

-AI researchers have often attempted to build their understanding of the world into their models.
-While this can be personally satisfying and helpful in early stages, such methods tend to:
+AI researchers frequently attempt to embed structured knowledge into their systems.
+However, such efforts:

-1. Plateau in performance,
+- Plateau in the long term,
-2. Resist scaling with increasing computation,
-3. Inhibit broader applicability.

-By contrast, **general methods such as search and learning**:
+- Do not benefit proportionally from increasing computational power,
-- Are simple yet powerful,
+- Are often fragile and task-specific.

-- Benefit directly from hardware improvements (e.g., Moore’s Law),
+On the other hand, methods like **search** and **learning**:

+- **Scale reliably** with more compute,
-- Can be applied across diverse tasks without task-specific engineering.
+- **Generalize** across tasks and domains,
+- Are **robust** to noisy or unstructured data.

+> “The only thing that matters in the long run is the leveraging of computation.”
+> — Rich Sutton [1]

 ---

 ## Implications

-The **bitter lesson** is that *what works best in AI is often not what feels most intelligent or elegant*.
-It is not the incorporation of our cognitive understanding, but rather the deployment of simple, scalable algorithms—run at scale—that leads to breakthroughs.

-Thus, the future of AI may depend less on encoding what we know, and more on building systems that can **discover**, **learn**, and **adapt** without us.
+The bitter lesson challenges us to rethink our role in AI design.
+Rather than encoding intelligence, we should:

+- Build **meta-methods** that can discover structure on their own,
+- Focus on **scalable algorithms** like gradient descent, deep learning, and reinforcement learning,
+- Recognize the limits of human intuition in favor of empirical performance.

 ---

 ## Conclusion

-The most important takeaway from the bitter lesson is this:

-> **We should build AI systems that leverage computation to learn for themselves, rather than try to teach them what we know.**

-In doing so, we embrace a model of intelligence that is empirical, scalable, and capable of exceeding the bounds of human intuition.
+> “We want AI agents that can discover like we can, not which contain what we have discovered.”
+> — Rich Sutton [1]

+The history of AI repeatedly shows that the most effective systems are those that learn, search, and scale—with minimal human intervention.

+As Sutton concludes, **"building in our discoveries only makes it harder to see how the discovering process can be done."**

 ---

-*References available upon request.*
+## References

+[1] Sutton, R. S. (2019). *The Bitter Lesson*.
+Retrieved from: https://www.incompleteideas.net/IncIdeas/BitterLesson.html
+[2] Silver, D., et al. (2016). *Mastering the game of Go with deep neural networks and tree search*.
+Nature, 529(7587), 484–489.
+[3] Hinton, G., et al. (2012). *Deep neural networks for acoustic modeling in speech recognition*.
+IEEE Signal Processing Magazine, 29(6), 82–97.